destefanis/destiny-medals/README.md

-# halo-stats
+# Destiny Medals
-Stat tracking app for Halo
+Match history and carnage report for Destiny 2